Kong/docs.konghq.com/app/docs/0.7.x/proxy.md

 This request tells Kong to add an API named "**mockbin**", with its upstream resource being located at "**http://mockbin.com**".
 The `request_host` and `request_path` properties are the ones used by Kong to route a request to that API.
 Both properties are not required but at least one must be specified.

-Once this request is processed by Kong, the API is stored in your Cassandra cluster and a request to the **Proxy port** will trigger a query to Cassandra and put your API in Kong's proxying cache.
+Once this request is processed by Kong, the API is stored in the database and a request to the **Proxy port** will trigger a query to it and put your API in Kong's cache.
+The cache will be invalidated through your Kong cluster upon further modification of this API.

 ---

-## 3. Proxy an API by its DNS value
+## 3. Proxy an API by its DNS values

 #### Using the "**Host**" header